Docker

 Mount a volume

-The docker run command will allow you to mount a volume for persistent storage.
-This needs to be mounted to the /root folder.
+The docker run command allows you to mount a volume for persistent storage.
+Mount the volume to the /root folder.

 Mount a volume on container in Windows